minio/swift-photo-app/README.md

         // Dispose of any resources that can be recreated.
     }

-    // Asynchronous helper function that fecthes data from the PhotoAPIService. func getDataFromUrl(url:NSURL, completion: ((data: NSData?, response: NSURLResponse?, error: NSError? ) -> Void)) {
+    // Asynchronous helper function that fetches data from the PhotoAPIService. func getDataFromUrl(url:NSURL, completion: ((data: NSData?, response: NSURLResponse?, error: NSError? ) -> Void)) {
         NSURLSession.sharedSession().dataTaskWithURL(url) { (data, response, error) in
             completion(data: data, response: response, error: error)